mendeljacks/orma/README.md

 ```
 </td></tr>
 </table>

-$guid values can be any strings or numbers.
-In these examples, a short random string was used to keep the examples simple.
-However, to avoid collisions between guids, it is recommended that a longer random string or some unique piece of data be used.
+> ⚠️ $guids can be any string or number.
+However, to avoid collisions between guids, it is recommended to use long random strings or data that is known to be unique.

 # Multitenancy

 ## Connection edges
-Orma supports [multitenancy](https://en.wikipedia.org/wiki/Multitenancy) using a concept of **connected records**.
+Orma supports [multitenancy](https://en.wikipedia.org/wiki/Multitenancy) using the concept of **connected records**.
 Records are connected if there is a path between them following a given list of **edges** (directed foreign keys).
 Orma provides a function to generate one edge per foreign key, from the foreign key to the referenced field.
-This covers most multitenancy use cases:
+For most edges, this will be the desired behaviour.

 ```js
 import { get_upwards_connection_edges } from 'orma'